LW83/project4new/README.md

 ### Unfixed Bugs
-- The are no existing bugs that remain unfixed in the site however there are feature enhancements that I would like to incorporate into the functionality of the site but was time constrained in completing these items prior to submission.
+- The are no existing bugs that remain unfixed in the site however there are feature enhancements as noted above that I would like to incorporate into the functionality of the site but was time constrained in completing these items prior to submission.

 ***
 ## Deployment